jarrocha/goTCP/README.md

 There are two versions for this program the first one uses only a string channel for each client, while the second one uses a struct with a communications channel and a string for the name for each client.
 The background server process is the same for both.

+### Brief Analysis
+The core of these programs is a string channel shared between the core chat messaging system and each user.
+This channel is used for each client to send a message to be broad casted and also for the system to send broadcasted messages to each user.
+Each client uses two goroutines, one to wait for input and one to display messages sent by the server.